-The Contracting Agency has attached Traffic Control Plans in Appendix E for temporary traffic control and pilot car operation use on this project.
-Alternating one-way traffic shall be maintained by the Contractor as shown in the Traffic Control Plan.
+The Contracting Agency has attached a Temporary Traffic Control Plan in Appendix F for temporary traffic control use on this project.
 All signs required for this project (as shown on the Traffic Control Plan) shall be the Contractors responsibility to furnish, erect, and maintain.
-The Contractor shall adopt the Traffic Control Plans in writing to the Engineer or furnish a new plan.
-The Contractor shall conduct his operations on the roadway in a manner that one-way traffic is maintained at all times, unless otherwise directed by the Engineer.
+The Contractor shall adopt the Traffic Control Plan in writing to the Engineer or furnish a new plan.